keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 When integrating tools by calling their endpoints, many times authentication is needed.
 This is done by storing an authentication token that is part of the webhook request.
 Since Webhook subscriptions are stored in clear text within the upstream Git repo, so be sure to store tokens or other secret data as Keptn secrets as follows:

-* Create a secret with a unique `name`, secret scope set to `keptn-webhook-service`, and a `key:value` pair whereas the key is a unique identifier of your secret and the value holds the sensitive data.
+* Create a secret with a unique `name`, secret scope set to `keptn-webhook-service`, and a `key:value` pair where the key is a unique identifier of your secret and the value holds the sensitive data.
   {{< popup_image
   link="./assets/create-secret.png"
   caption="Create a secret for webhook-service" width="700px">}}

 * When configuring your webhook, you can reference the sensitive data as part of the *URL*, *Custom header*, and in the *Custom payload*.
 Therefore, click the *key* icon that opens the list of available secrets.
-Select your secret and specify the key that refers to the sensitive data you would like to include at this point and the key-value pair will be automatically inserted into the selected field in the format `{{.secret.name.key}}`.
+Select your secret and specify the key that refers to the sensitive data you would like to include at this point and the key-value pair is  automatically inserted into the selected field in the format `{{.secret.name.key}}`.

   {{< popup_image
   link="./assets/add-secret-value.png"